short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 * Safe to test and use: original images are backed up locally and can be restored with a single click (either individually or in bulk).
 * No credits are used for images optimized by less than 5%
+* Save & Restore option for all settings – ideal for agencies and users managing multiple websites.
+* Decide whether AI bots can use your images for machine learning (ML) training, or block them entirely

 ### 📊 Reporting, Analytics, Compliance and Customer Support ###